rishoej/src/README.md

 # src
-Collection of images and gifs for repositories
+Collection of images and gifs for my repositories